959D 50C8 AC31 A2B2 8D5F

 About Pia Lamberty

-Pia Lamberty is a co-founder of CeMAS and heads the policy and research unit as a Senior Researcher.
+Pia Lamberty is a co-founder of CeMAS and Lead Psychology Analyst.
 Holding a PhD in psychology, she conducts research on why individuals believe in conspiracy theories as well as on the effects of holding such worldviews.
 As part of her PhD at Johannes Gutenberg-University Mainz, she focused on the role of conspiracy beliefs in the health sector.
 Her research has taken her to universities in Cologne, Mainz and Beersheva (Israel).
 As a research associate, she was involved in the project “Seventy Years Later: Historical Representations of the Holocaust and their effects on German-Israeli Relations”, among others.
 Lamberty places herself at the interface between academia and society, and provides evidence-based assessments of conspiracy narratives, disinformation, antisemitism, and right-wing extremism.
 Her non-fiction book Fake Facts - Wie Verschwörungstheorien unser Denken bestimmen (“Fake Facts - How Conspiracy Theories Influence Our Thinking”), published with Katharina Nocun in May 2020, was a DER SPIEGEL beststeller.
 This was followed in May 2021 by True Facts - Was gegen Verschwörungserzählungen wirklich hilft (“True Facts - What Really Helps to Counter Conspiracy Narratives”).
 In Autumn 2022, Lamberty and Nocun published their third book together: Gefährlicher Glaube - Die radikale Gedankenwelt der Esoterik (“Dangerous Beliefs - The Radical World of Esoteric Thought”).

 Quotes